 In the current fiscal year, mandatory training was provided for procurement staff who interact with suppliers to ensure they are aware of how to reduce risk of forced labour and child labour in our supply chains.
-Additional training is planned to be offered to a broader base of staff in the upcoming fiscal year.
+Additional training was offered to a broader base of staff through workshops on Purchasing procedures and processes.